 - Performance for diabetes related indicators was in line with or higher than the national average.
-For example 72% of diabetic patients on the register had achieved a blood sugar result of 59 mmol or less in the preceding 12 months.
+For example 69% of diabetic patients on the register had achieved a blood sugar result of 59 mmol or less in the preceding 12 months.
 This demonstrated that their diabetes was being well controlled for these patients.
-This was 1% higher than the local average and 2% higher than the national average.
-In addition, 92% of diabetic patients had received a foot examination to check for nerve or skin damage associated with their condition.
-This was 6% higher than the local average and 3% higher than the national average. - Longer appointments and home visits were available when needed.
-Telephone reviews were available for patients that would benefit from them. - A GP had a special interest in supporting patients with chronic pain associated with headaches. - Diagnostic services including ECGs, blood pressure monitoring, spirometry and bladder ultrasound were available at the provider.
-The provider was also able to initiate insulin for newly diagnosed diabetes patients.
+This was 2% lower than the local average and 1% lower than the national average.
+In addition, 95% of diabetic patients had received a foot examination to check for nerve or skin damage associated with their condition.
+This was 10% higher than the local average and 7% higher than the national average. - Longer appointments and home visits were available when needed. - All these patients had a named GP and a structured annual review to check their health and medicines needs were being met.
+For those patients with the most complex needs, the named GP worked with relevant health and care professionals to deliver a multidisciplinary package of care.